-- Strength & Endurance: Dumbbell hammer curls allow the muscle to be under tension for a longer period than when performing barbell bicep curls, increasing muscle endurance and making you stronger.
+- Strength & Endurance: Dumbbell hammer curls allow the muscle to be under tension for a longer period than when performing barbell bicep curls.
+This increases muscle endurance and makes your biceps stronger.

 - Strong Wrists and Grip: Hammer curls improve wrist stability and strengthen your grip, much needed when lifting heavy and engaging in other compound moves.

 - Safety: Another positive is that your wrists and elbows are less likely to be strained as it’s a more controlled movement.